-B. GENERAL REQUIREMENTS:
+A. GENERAL REQUIREMENTS

-1. Public Services
+1. Public Services:

 All multifamily dwelling developments must be on public water and sewerage, except as may be allowed by special exception.
-Any such development on private services must satisfy all WSPCC requirements for water supply and sewage disposal.
+Any such development on private services must satisfy all NH Department of Environmental Services requirements for water supply and sewage disposal.